Friday, December 21, 2007

 I thought, the sun is still blazing away up there, but what did I know?

-She sat down and removed her hat.
-She has long light brown hair, tied up in a round bun in the back.
-I offered her a cigarette, but she preferred her own, pastel pink Vanity Fairs.
+She sat down across from me and removed her hat.
+She has long light brown hair, and at this moment it was tied up in a round bun at the top of her head.
+I offered her a cigarette, but she preferred her own, pastel pink Vogues.
 I gave her a light.

 “Have you ever tried to publish your poems anywhere besides the Olney Times, Arnold?”